-- Tax deferral schemes, which limit the amount of tax current land/property owners pay, with the outstanding amount (possible with interest) taken as a transfer tax on the asset when it is sold or inherited. - Time bound exemptions for low income households until alternative, well connected housing arrangements can be provided, whilst encouraging long term efficiency of land use. - Longer term exemptions can also be used to allow for long term low-income housing in central areas of cities
+- Tax deferral schemes, which limit the amount of tax current land/ property owners pay, with the outstanding amount (possible with interest) taken as a transfer tax on the asset when it is sold or inherited. - Time bound exemptions for low income households until alternative, well connected housing arrangements can be provided, whilst encouraging long term efficiency of land use. - Longer term exemptions can also be used to allow for long term lowincome housing in central areas of cities.

-This policy brief will therefore be focusing on the implementation and reform of annual taxation of land and property.
+This policy paper will therefore focus on the implementation and reform of annual taxation of land and property.